tpwres/teczki-polskiego-wrestlingu/content/e/ptw/2022-11-26-ptw-3-legends.md

 The event heavily promoted its numerous foreign guests.

 By far the most were from the United Kingdom: "The Villain" Marty Scurll, Primate, Trent Seven, Scottish wrestler Joe Hendry, then current IMPACT Digital Media Champion.
 Two female performers, also from UK were Myla Grace and Xia Brookside, formerly NXT UK competitors.
-Next, from the United States, Matt Sydal, then performing in AEW.
-And finally, Samuray Del Sol from Mexico, best known as Kalisto in WWE.
+Finally, from the United States, Matt Sydal, then performing in AEW, and Samuray Del Sol, best known as Kalisto in WWE.

 {% card() %}
 - - "Pure Gold: [Vic Golden](@/w/vic-golden.md), [Gabriel Queen](@/w/gabriel-queen.md)"